ris58h/custom-keyboard-layout/README.md

 This is a skeleton project for an Android application to customize an external keyboard layout without rooting or 3rd-party keyboard installation.

 It's a skeleton, so there is no apk or Play Store link.
-You'll have to build it and install it on a device yourself.
+You'll have to build it and install resulting app on a device manually.

 **Note**: if you don't want to build the app take a look at [ExKeyMo](https://exkeymo.herokuapp.com/).
 It will build the app for you, but it's limited to one layout only.